DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-05-13-showing-providers-the-funding-they-receive.md

 ### Trainee summary

 The main thing we did was remove any irrelevant information.
-For example, if a provider doesn’t have any trainees studying to teach physics, we wont show the bursary amount for physics.
+For example, if a provider does not have any trainees studying to teach physics, we wont show the bursary amount for physics.
 This will reduce the number of rows users need to read through.

 For accredited providers we split each payment (ITT bursary, ITT scholarship and EYITT bursary) type into its own table to make the data clearer.